yattee/yattee/README.md

 ### Features in alpha testing
 * New player component with custom controls, gestures and support for 4K playback

-You can leave your feedback in [discussion on v1.4 release](https://github.com/yattee/yattee/discussions/93).
+You can leave your feedback in [discussion on v1.4 release](https://github.com/yattee/yattee/discussions/93) or join [Matrix Channel](https://matrix.to/#/#yattee:matrix.org) for a chat.
 Thanks!

 ### Availability
 || Invidious | Piped |